OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 | :get\_extended\_vm\_info  | True to display IP in table by requesting the extended vm pool to oned                        |
 +---------------------------+-----------------------------------------------------------------------------------------------+

+.. note:: To use Sunstone with IPv6 only systems and thin HTTP sever, use the full IPv6 address in the field `:host`.
+If you need to set the localhost address (::1) or the unspecified address (::) please use the following:

+          Example: :host: 0::1, :host: 0::0

 Starting Sunstone
 --------------------------------------------------------------------------------